serhiykobyakov/MDR-2-monochromator/README.md

 ## What is it

-I attached a stepper motor to monochromator and now it can be positioned using PC instead of old-fashion manual control.
+Here you can find a code to control automated MDR-2 monochromator.
+I attached a stepper motor to the monochromator and now it can be positioned using PC instead of old-fashion manual control.

 Here I have only the software without all the other stuff (circuitry and mechanic stuff).
 Arduino sketch and Free Pascal unit for MDR-2 monochromator.

-The software has been tested for errors, stability and speed.
+The software has been tested for errors, stability and speed under Linux.

 ## Install